Minimum Recommendations for Equipment and Supplies for

 All emergency and critical care facilities must have the capacity to:

-1. Diagnose and manage life-threatening emergencies including cardiovascular, respiratory, metabolic, gastrointestinal, urogenital, neurological, environmental, hematological, hemorrhagic, toxicologic and coagulopathic problems.
+1. Diagnose and manage life-threatening emergencies including cardiovascular, respiratory, metabolic, gastrointestinal, urogenital, neurologic, environmental, hematologic, hemorrhagic, toxicologic and coagulopathic problems.

 2. Perform procedures to address life threatening problems including but not limited to: